Generic Name: Norethindrone (Contraceptive) (nor ETH in drone)

 - It is used to prevent pregnancy.

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take Jencycla?

 - If you have an allergy to norethindrone or any other part of Jencycla (norethindrone (contraceptive)).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you are pregnant or may be pregnant.
-Do not take Jencycla (norethindrone tablets (contraceptive)) if you are pregnant.
+Do not take Jencycla (norethindrone (contraceptive)) if you are pregnant.

 - If you have had any of these health problems: Bleeding disorder; blood clots or risk of having a blood clot; breast cancer; liver disease; liver tumors; recent heart attack; or recent stroke.